Contact Us

 Mid-century modern meets Cornwall

-Pictured above are Lower Cole in Rock, Ednovean House in Perranuthnoe and Kilden Mor in Padstow.
-Using deep rich woods, statement wallpaper and interesting textures throughout, each one makes the perfect Cornish hideaway to soak up some mid-century modern inspiration.
+Pictured above are Ednovean House in Perranuthnoe and Kilden Mor in Padstow.
+Using deep rich woods, statement wallpaper and interesting textures throughout, these homes make the perfect Cornish hideaway to soak up some mid-century modern inspiration.

-Image credits: The three property photos above are our own.
-Remaining inspiration images are from Pinterest and Unsplash
+Image credits: The two property photos above are our own.
+The remaining inspiration images are from Pinterest and Unsplash

 sophie-hesp-bw.png